tri2820/decai/README.md

 ## Future Work
 Several areas for future development include:
 1. Current implementation generates proof that a specific model has been run.
 This means the client has to have access to the (heavy) model weights.
-We can change this to generate proof of a model with specific hash.
-This would keep the protocol secured while solving the issue.
+We can solve this issue by generating proof of a model *with specific hash* has been run instead.
 2. Implementing a verification layer for the powers-of-tau SRS files to prevent collusion in currency generation.
 3. Speeding up the generation of private keys.
 4. Expanding support to more models, such as nanoGPT.